-- 1. On completion of a set, the scoresheets will be updated to show the winner and any All-Star scores (refer to the Individual Scoring section; pg.7). - To receive credit for wins, All-Stars, and games played, players must be present for the match.
+- 1. On completion of a set, the scoresheets will be updated to show the winner and any allstar scores (refer to the Individual Scoring section; pg.7). - 2.
+Players must be present to receive credit for wins, all-stars, and games played.
 If absent players are written on scoresheets to accumulate games towards their playoff qualification requirements, it should be reported to the Executive Board. - 3.
-Only in the second Team 701 set, can a player who is present for a set that their team forfeited be awarded a game played toward their playoff qualification requirements (Refer to the Shorthanded Play section; pg.5, rule 5) - 4.
-Each match will be worth one point for a total not to exceed 14 points per night. - 5.
-Both captains are responsible for keeping their scoresheet during the match and recording each set's results and individual All-Stars.
-Each captain will sign both scoresheets at the end of the match (refer to the Scoresheet Marking Example section on how to fill out the scoresheet; pg.8). - 6.
-It is the responsibility of the team captains to submit the scoresheets to the Statistician as early as possible.
-Both captains will retain a copy of the scoresheet in case of a disagreement with the entered results.
+Only in the second Team 701 set can a present player be awarded a game towards their playoff qualification requirements for a forfeited set (refer to the Shorthanded Play section; pg.5, rule 5). - 4.
+Each match will be worth one point for a total not to exceed 14 points per night.

+- 5. Both captains are responsible for keeping their scoresheets during the match and recording each set's results.
+Individual all-stars should be reported to the captain by the players; although it is the captain's responsibility to provide an accurate scoresheet, they cannot be accountable for noticing every individual statistic as they may be playing, chalking, or otherwise busy with other duties.
+Each captain will sign both scoresheets at the end of the match once they have verified that both sheets match (refer to the Scoresheet Marking Example section on how to fill out the scoresheet; pg.8). - 6.
+It is the responsibility of the team captain to submit their scoresheet to the General Secretary as early as possible.
+Both captains will retain a copy of their scoresheet in case of a disagreement with the entered results.